Skip to content

 Pass-through media booked as revenue.

-The problem: An agency buying $1M of media for a client and billing $1.15M reports $1.15M of revenue and $1M of COGS.
-ASC 606’s principal-vs-agent analysis says: probably wrong — the agency typically operates as an agent (no inventory risk, limited pricing discretion, doesn’t control the media before delivery), which means revenue is the $150K fee, not the $1.15M gross.
-The result of getting this wrong: apparent revenue inflated 5–10×, gross margin distorted, AGI per FTE invisible, and a fundraise or M&A diligence call that goes sideways.
+An agency buying $1M of media and billing $1.15M reports $1.15M of revenue and $1M of COGS.
+ASC 606’s principal-vs-agent test usually says otherwise — the agency operates as an agent (no inventory risk, limited pricing discretion, doesn’t control the media before delivery), so revenue is the $150K fee, not the $1.15M gross.
+The fix is the ASC 606 analysis at onboarding (engagement by engagement) and a chart of accounts with pass-through accounts separate from revenue, plus restated prior periods if migrating gross-to-net.
+Most agencies should present net; the rare exceptions involve true principal positioning.

 No client-level or engagement-level P&L.